static-frame/static-frame/doc/source/articles/ftyping.md

 Pandas, even with the ``pandas-stubs`` package, does not permit specifying the types of a DataFrame's components.
 The Pandas DataFrame, permitting extensive in-place mutation, may not be sensible to type statically.
 Fortunately, immutable DataFrames are available in StaticFrame.

 Further, Python's tools for defining generics, until recently, have not been well-suited for DataFrames.
-That a DataFrame has a variable number of heterogenous columnar types poses a challenge for generic specification.
+That a DataFrame has a variable number of heterogeneous columnar types poses a challenge for generic specification.
 Typing such a structure became easier with the new ``TypeVarTuple``, introduced in Python 3.11 (and back-ported in the ``typing_extensions`` package).

 A ``TypeVarTuple`` permits defining generics that accept a variable number of types.
 (See [PEP 646](https://peps.python.org/pep-0646) for details.)
 With this new type variable, StaticFrame can define a generic ``Frame`` with a ``TypeVar`` for the index, a ``TypeVar`` for the columns, and a ``TypeVarTuple`` for zero or more columnar types.

-A generic ``Series`` is defined as a ``TypeVar`` for the index and a ``TypeVar`` for the values.
+A generic ``Series`` is defined with a ``TypeVar`` for the index and a ``TypeVar`` for the values.
 The StaticFrame ``Index`` and ``IndexHierarchy`` are also generic, the latter again taking advantage of ``TypeVarTuple`` to define a variable number of component ``Index`` for each depth level.

 StaticFrame uses NumPy types to define the columnar types of a ``Frame``, or the values of a ``Series`` or ``Index``.
 This permits narrowly specifying sized numerical types, such as ``np.uint8`` or ``np.complex128``; or broadly specifying categories of types, such as ``np.integer`` or ``np.inexact``.
 As StaticFrame supports all NumPy types, the correspondence is direct.